 Credit to Jack Canfield, author of The Success Principles and co-author ofChicken Soup for the Soul® for the Mirror Exercise.

 Every night, before going to bed, stand in front of a mirror and appreciate yourself for all that you accomplished during the day.
 Look deep into your eyes and hold for a few seconds.
 Maintain eye contact with yourself throughout the exercise.
-When you have completed the first two steps, finish by saying “I love you.”
-Then stand there for a few seconds to really feel the impact of the experience.

 1. Say your name.